sourcegraph/about/blogposts/2022/introducting-migrator-service.md

 - **Phase 2**: Wait for all transactions starting before the end of **Phase 1** to finish.
 Then, perform a full-table scan and write the content of each row to the new index structure.
 Open the new index structure up to writes.
 - **Phase 3**: Wait for all transactions starting before the end of **Phase 2** to finish.
 Then, perform another full-table scan and write the content of each row inserted during **Phase 2** to the new index structure.
 The old index structure can now be closed to writes.

 There's a particular detail here that deserves special attention in hindsight: concurrent index creation operations block until **all transactions started before them** have either committed or rolled back.
-Mixed with long-held advisory locks, we encounter this rather nasty situation.
+Mixed with long-held advisory locks, we encounter the rather nasty situation below.

 Observe!
 In `psql` **Process A**, we acquire an advisory lock: